Marco Polo (1982 TV series): Part Four

-As Marco Polo comes at a river, an assassin fails, having been killed by Jacopo (F. Murray Abraham).
+As Marco Polo comes at a river, an assassin fails, having been killed by Jacopo.

 Back in 1299 in Genoa, Rustichello da Pisa, is to be summoned to answer for his words.
 The brothers are deeply resistant and intolerant in the belief of the stories Rustichello has told.
 They are undignified about it.

 As Marco Polo arrives at Talib's place, he is told people know of the attempt on his life, since news travels extremely fast.
 Arriving into town, he witnesses a short demonstration of protest against the rulers.
 Meeting the head of the town, Marco is welcomed to the house, seeking his advice.
 He is warned that the town's secrets are best not be revealed, having a white woman resident accidentally reveals herself.
-As he goes outside, he meets a villager Wang Zhu (Soon-Tek Oh) preparing a boat for the Dragon Boat Festival.
+As he goes outside, he meets a villager Wang Zhu preparing a boat for the Dragon Boat Festival.
 Wang Zhu reveals that corruption occurs greatly and Talib pockets half of the town's tax, sending the other half to the empire's treasury.
 The next day, Wang Zhu takes the Polos to visit the Immortals, wise men who live in the mountain.
 One Immortal tells of the yin-yang.

-As Marco wants to see his departed father and uncle, the resident foreign lady, Monica (Kathryn Dowling) wishes to take him to them.
+As Marco wants to see his departed father and uncle, the resident foreign lady, Monica wishes to take him to them.
 As they pause for the night, they find his father and uncle.
 When they go back, they witness Talib's soldiers raid and ransack the village, having not paid the taxes.

 Upon completion of the tax collection, Jacopo decides to stay while Marco and the family leave back to Kublai's court.